Bright Raven Press | Books from Harmony Healing

 What We Publish

 These are not self-help books.
-They are novels.
-But they are written by someone who knows what it is to witness a family in crisis, to see a young person misunderstood by the systems meant to care for them, and to believe that story — the right story — can be its own kind of medicine.
+They are stories.
+But they are written by someone who knows what it is to witness a family in crisis, to see a young person misunderstood by the systems meant to care for them, and to believe that story, the right story, can be its own kind of medicine.

 Bright Raven Press is small, intentional, and rooted in place.
 Our books are set in Cambridgeshire and the East of England, written for readers who want fiction that asks real questions.